kevinolega/callcentertrainingtips/start.md

 Unless you're open to trading sexual favors to advance in your career.

+## What Are Basic Call Center Skills Anyway?

 You just need to have basic English skills.

 You just need to read and follow instructions.